 While searching through and organizing my computer photo files, I came across pictures I had taken while joining the striped borders for the flying zebra baby and child-sized quilts.
-At the time, I thought maybe others would like to see how I went about sewing the strips of border fabric together on the diagonal while at the same time matching up the stripes, so this is rather long overdue catch up post.
+At the time, I thought maybe others might like to see how I went about sewing the strips of border fabric together on the diagonal while at the same time matching up the stripes.

-First, I place one strip of border fabric right side down on the ironing board.
+First, place one strip of border fabric right side down on the ironing board.

 Open up the folded strip and pin to the second strip as shown.